From Feelings to Metrics: Understanding and Formalizing How Users Vibe-Test LLMs

 \paragraph{Pairwise judging and aggregation.} For each persona, sample, and output dimension, an LLM judge assigns a pairwise label (\textsc{A wins}/\textsc{B wins}/\textsc{Tie}).
 To mitigate position effects, we evaluate each comparison twice with the responses order-swapped following~\citet{jiang2025codejudgebench} and resolve disagreements using the judge's confidence score.
-To determine the per-sample winner, we first compare $Pass@K$ correctness: if only one model is correct, it wins.
+To determine the per-sample winner, we first compare $Pass@1$ correctness: if only one model is correct, it wins.
 Otherwise, we aggregate the output dimensions judgments using the persona's weights.
-We report per-dimension and overall win and tie rates across all judges. \footnote{See Appendix~\ref{appendix:exp_details} for full experimental details, and Appendix~\ref{appendix:more_results} for ablations on position bias, gated correctness, unweighted aggregation, judge majority vote, and avoiding judge self-preference.}
+We report per-dimension and overall win and tie rates across all judges. \footnote{See Appendix~\ref{appendix:exp_details} for experimental details, and Appendix~\ref{appendix:more_results} for robustness analysis and ablations}

 \paragraph{Human validation of LLM judgments.}